rockotseng/java-pcf-workshops/README.md

 ## Deploying applications with application manifest

-We can push applications in a much more convenient way rather than passing a potentially long list of parameters.
-We can move all those parameters to a yml file called *Application Manifest*.
+Rather than passing a potentially long list of parameters to `cf push` we are going to move those parameters to a file so that we don't need to type them everytime we want to push an application.
+This file is called  *Application Manifest*.

 The equivalent *manifest* file for the command `cf push flight-availability -p  target/flight-availability-0.0.1-SNAPSHOT.jar -i 2 --hostname fa` is: